Convex bundle method

 Stopping Criteria for Lagrange multipliers.

-In mode=:both we require that both $ε$ and $\lvert g \rvert$ are smaller than their tolerances for the convex_bundle_method, and that $c$ and $\lvert d \rvert$ are smaller than their tolerances for the proximal_bundle_method.
+The mode=:both requires that both $ε$ and $\lvert g \rvert$ are smaller than their tolerances for the convex_bundle_method, and that $c$ and $\lvert d \rvert$ are smaller than their tolerances for the proximal_bundle_method.

-In the mode=:estimate we require that, for the convex_bundle_method $-ξ = \lvert g \rvert^2 + ε$ is less than a given tolerance.
+The mode=:estimate requires that, for the convex_bundle_method $-ξ = \lvert g \rvert^2 + ε$ is less than a given tolerance.
 For the proximal_bundle_method, the equation reads $-ν = μ \lvert d \rvert^2 + c$.

 Constructors